ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 of others go.
 Then let us all, when we
 oommanoe -&#x27; To dander friend or foe,
 Think of the harm one word may do To
-those we little know. -Remember, curse
+those we little know. -Remember, curses
+sometimes, like 1 Our chickens, &#x27; roost
+at home.&#x27; Don&#x27;t speak of others&#x27; faults
+until ?&#x27;?.
+We have none of our own.
 </td></tr></table>

 ---